jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 While by 2010 Vagrant was being used to manage VMs, there was no tool that could be used to quickly and reliably create VMs.
 This problem was solved by Hashicorp and is called [Packer](https://packer.io "Packer.io").
 Packer, much like the name suggests, allows you to automate the installtion of operating systems.  or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^3]."
 Operating systems from Windows to Linux to BSD were all designed to be installed manually.
 This makes sense if you think about it, unlike installing software, there is no existing operating sytsem when you are installing an operating system, making automatic installation difficult--especially since having a constant network connection is a relatively recent occurance.

+Packer solved this problem by allowing you to create machine images.
+"A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
+Machine image formats change for each platform.
+Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, etc[^3]."

-Packer solved this A few technologies for network based installs exist, but even these assume their is a physcial computer to correlate to.
+A few technologies for network based installs exist, but even these assume their is a physcial computer to correlate to.
 Packer went one step further by allowing you to speficify all the answers to the installation questions, you could now have a repeatable installation.
 You could now audit this install as well as take this same install (with minor modifications) and make artifacts that can exist on different platforms.
 You could build a VirtualBox VM and at the same time have an Amazon Web Services artifact so that all of your developers, operations, testers, and QA can have access to the same machine.

-Packer Reason to have it
+As stated on the Packer.io webpage the advantages of using packer are as follows[^4]:

+* **Super fast infrastructure deployment**

+  + Packer images allow you to launch completely provisioned and configured machines in seconds rather than several minutes or hours.
+This benefits not only production, but development as well, since development virtual machines can also be launched in seconds, without waiting for a typically much longer provisioning time.

+* **Multi-provider portability**

+  +Because Packer creates identical images for multiple platforms, you can run production in AWS, staging/QA in a private cloud like OpenStack, and development in desktop virtualization solutions such as VMware or VirtualBox.
+Each environment is running an identical machine image, giving ultimate portability.

+**Improved stability**

+ + Packer installs and configures all the software for a machine at the time the image is built.
+If there are bugs in these scripts, they'll be caught early, rather than several minutes after a machine is launched.

+**Greater testability**

+ + After a machine image is built, that machine image can be quickly launched and smoke tested to verify that things appear to be working.
+If they are, you can be confident that any other machines launched from that image will function properly.

 Packer examples and example build code https://github.com/jhajek/packer-vagrant-build-scripts.git